smoeding/puppet-sendmail/README.md

 * In a default installation almost all the managed files are in the `/etc/mail` directory.
 A notably exception is the `/etc/aliases` file.
 * The module may generate a new `/etc/mail/sendmail.mc` which is the source for `/etc/mail/sendmail.cf`.
 This file is the main Sendmail configuration file and it affects how Sendmail operates.

-**Warning**: Make sure to understand and test everything in these files before putting it in production.
+**WARNING**: Make sure to understand and test everything in these files before putting it in production.
 You alone are accountable for deploying a safe mailer configuration.

-**Warning**: If you do not know how to configure Sendmail without this module, then you should not assume you can do it with it.
+If you do not know how to configure Sendmail without this module, then you should not assume you can do it with it.

 ### Setup Requirements